nezytic59/openstack_installation/README.md

-# Install Openstack(ussuri) (Before execute this shell, make sure Reinstall Ubuntu 18.04 on your computer)
+# Install Openstack(victoria) (Before execute this shell, make sure Reinstall Ubuntu 18.04 on your computer)
 It should be connected by two LAN lines.

 $ifconfig